aclark4life/python-packages-doc/faq.rst

 Q: Is pythonpackages.com open source?
 -------------------------------------

-**A:** The web application that powers pythonpackages.com is not open source, however it uses open source software where and when appropriate, and permissible by license, in order to facilitate its operation.
-Further, pythonpackages.com has a large committment to open source software in general, and strives to contribute as much as possible to the open source community.
-All of pythonpackages.com's open source offerings are made available to the general public here: https://github.com/pythonpackages.
+**A:** The web application that powers pythonpackages.com is not open source, however it uses open source software where and when applicable, and permissible by license, in order to facilitate its operation.
+Furthermore, pythonpackages.com has a large committment to open source software in general, and strives to contribute as much as possible to the open source community.
+All of pythonpackages.com's open source offerings are made available here: https://github.com/pythonpackages.